- Acts against: HIV-1; unintended pregnancy

 Why is the dapivirine-contraceptive ring important?

-Offering women a discreet, self-initiated, long-acting product could simultaneously protect them from two of the leading threats to their sexual and reproductive health and help encourage consistent use.
+Offering women a discreet, self-initiated, long-acting product could simultaneously protect them from two of the leading threats to their sexual and reproductive health and offer greater convenience and versatility.

 How does the dapivirine-contraceptive ring work?